farayC/Crusader-Wars/README.md

 ## Crusader Kings 3 Data Reading:
 80% of data Crusader Wars reads from is from the save file directly, the rest on the console_history.txt file.
-On the Save File, it reads data from these sections:
+On the Save File, it reads data from these sections (in order):
+- combats
+- traits_lookup
 - armies
+- units
 - army_regiments
 - regiments
-- combats
+- landed_titles
 - counties
+- mercenary_company_manager
+- living
+- accolades
 - court_positions
 - culture_manager
-- landed_titles
-- living
-- accolades
-- mercenary_company_manager
-- units
-- traits_lookup

 On the console_history.txt it gets this data, which is:
 - Year and Month